gallenc/COM615_Network-Management_1/README.md

 Your tutor will NEVER overlay new material here so you can commit any of your own work into this folder.
 When you `commit` your changes and `push` them to Github, your work in [myPracticeCourseWork](../main/myPracticeCourseWork) will be a permanent record of what you have been working on.

-You can also update your [Personal Learning Record](../main/myPracticeCourseWork/personal_learning_record/personal_learning_record.md) in this folder.
-A template Personal Learning Record is provided to get you started.

 [workup](../main/workup) is your Tutors work in progress folder.

 This is where your tutor creates and updates material before publication each week.
 You are welcome to look at stuff here but mostly it is not complete and won't work (yet).
 Don't make your own changes here.

-See [Session 1](../main/sessions/session1) for more instructions on getting started with git and forking this repository.
+See [Setting Up and using Git](../main/usingGit) for more instructions on getting started with git and forking this repository.